Course guide of Urban Design 4 (2091149)

 The single final evaluation will be carried out according to the following criteria:

-• The works will be delivered on the date of examination designated by the Center.
-In case of not reaching 50% of the weighting of the final grade with the works handed in, a grade of Not Presented will be obtained in the single final exam.
+- The works will be delivered on the date of examination designated by the Center.
+In the event of not reaching 50% of the weighting of the final grade with the works handed in, a grade of Not Presented will be obtained in the single final exam.